 Multi-Mask

 An alternative approach to atlas registration is to register the masks of single training subjects to a test subject instead of against an averaged atlas.
 This can reduce the blurring of details to some extent.
-While this may improve the blurring effect that can occur when registering to an atlas based on group averages, the complexity and tuning required to achieve a reliable outcome still demands a complex pipeline and diligence[16].
+While this may improve the blurring effect that can occur when registering to an atlas based on group averages, the complexity and tuning required to achieve a reliable outcome still requires a complex pipeline and diligence[16].

 TractSeg

 TractSeg is the newest and most promising technology depicted in Figure 1.
 TractSeg has been used to provide complete and accurate segmentations using fully convolutional neural networks to directly segment white matter tracts.
-Not only is this method efficient, it is also less affected by the reduction in resolution seen in ROI and clustering based analysis[16].
+Not only is this method efficient, it is also less affected by the reduction in resolution seen in ROI and clustering based analyses[16].

 Technology Roadmap

-While today's tractography methods are continually developing, they hold enormous potential value to neuroscience, even though we are still unable to identify and directly measure axon connections within the brain.
+While today's tractography methods are continually developing, they hold enormous potential value to neuroscience, even though we are still unable to directly identify and measure axon connections within the brain.
 This lack of fidelity certainly does not mean fiber tract discovery should be abandoned, rather it is expected to improve with ever-evolving techniques.
-As techniques improve, the data collected will play an important role in the assessment of neurological pathways in the brain.
+As techniques improve, the data collected will play an important role in the assessment of neurological pathways and their development in the brain.

 The fundamental weaknesses in today's technology lies in both the processing time required to uncover individual patient fiber tracts, the resolution and accuracy of those tracts and a lack of gold-standard connectomics analytic techniques to extract, process and analyze the many neural fiber tracts detectable in a patient imaged with MRI.
 As the neuroscience community works to achieve these goals, we are seeing novel approaches to image parcellation as advances using machine-learning (ML) techniques mature into this field.
 An important dynamic with regards to ML approaches lies in the ability to reduce the complexity of tractography pipelines.
 It is possible the strength of ML algorithms' ability to process and model diffusion data may one day result in performance levels that negate our need for a traditional tractographic-processing pipeline, possibly through future deep-learning architectures.

 Tractography techniques may mature to the point where reliable and efficient performance can be obtained at high-resolution.
 Ideally, neuroscientists can simply run a computational program to retrieve a data rich array of tracts in which to interrogate for possible abnormalities associated with a pathology under investigation.
-This could not only involve a reduction of complexity of tractography, but could also enhances interoperability of solutions, improves flexibility, and provides a foundation in which to implement new uses of tractographic data.
-At some point, it may be possible to consolidate solutions that exist globally into a single library of computer programs depending on the requirement.
+This could not only involve a reduction of complexity of tractography, but could also enhance interoperability of solutions, improves flexibility, and provides a foundation in which to implement new uses of tractographic data.
+At some point, it may be possible to consolidate solutions that exist globally into a single library of computer programs, depending on the requirement.
 As solutions continue to evolve, a shared library or specific computer program will hopefully benefit the research community by encapsulating the internal complexity of the brain.

 Current Landscape of Connectomics